isai7710/Linked_List/README.md

 13. **`operator[](int index)`**: Accesses elements in the list by index.

 I plan on implementing more functions.
-If you have any feedback, let me konw!
+If you have any feedback, let me know!